gottesmm/swift-evolution/proposals/0000-partial-consumption-and-reinitialization-of-noncopyable-fields-of-noncopyable-types.md

 ## ABI compatibility

-The clear invariant that partial consumption of noncopyable types relies upon is that all stored fields of the noncopyable type must be accessible in the module where the partial consumption occurs.
+The invariant that partial consumption of noncopyable types relies upon is that all stored fields of the noncopyable type must be accessible in the module where the partial consumption occurs.
 Naturally this means that in library evolution our ability to partially consume types is significantly limited.
 Specifically:

 1. Frozen types regardless of access control level can always be partially consumed.
 This includes even frozen types with private fields since even though